mmiz02/portfoliomachinelearning/sem6.md

 Confirming this, a scatter plot was created, where the clusters were coloured differently, the markers' sizes were proportional to their septal_width, and petal_width against petal_length was plotted (Fig.3).
 This shows that one cluster is being wellseparated but that clusters 1 and 2 have some overlap.

 ![My Image](scatter.png)
-*Figure 2: Scatter plot of Iris data showing 3 different clusters.
+*Figure 3: Scatter plot of Iris data showing 3 different clusters.*

 ### Code
 The code used for this task may be viewed [here](sem6.ipynb).